La Academia: Season 5: The Light Generation (2006)

 The Light Generation began on 9 July 2006, where the fewest contestants, four, became finalists.
-The boardwalk of the Port of Veracruz in Veracruz served as the setting for the final, and first open-air, concert, where the winner received the top prize of MX$3 million and a recording contract.
+The boardwalk of the Port of Veracruz in Veracruz served as the setting for the final, and first open-air, concert, where the winner received the top prize of MX$3 million, a brand new Ford Explorer and a recording contract.

 This was the first season hosted by a female with Monica Garza.

 Colette, Renata, Samuel and Marbella reached the finale held on 17 December 2006.
 Samuel Castelli Marini was declared the fifth winner of La Academia.